Grocherio/ProgrammingPortfolio/README.md

 ## Individual Projects (2023 - 2024)

+### Stoch's Space Expedition
+Stoch's Space Expedition is a fun, text-adventure, farming game!
+(Created in Replit using C++)

+Stoch's Space Expedition is still under development!

 ### SpaceGame
 SpaceGame is a fun OOP graphical game with keyboard and mouse listeners.
 (Created in Processing using Java)